Morpheus3000/Morpheus3000.github.io/index.md

 ### Publications

-* _PIENet: Photometric Invariant Edge Guided Network for Intrinsic Image Decomposition, Accepted at the Conference on Computer Vision and Pattern Recognition \textbf{(CVPR)}, 2022._
+* _PIENet: Photometric Invariant Edge Guided Network for Intrinsic Image Decomposition, Accepted at the Conference on Computer Vision and Pattern Recognition **(CVPR)**, 2022._

-* _Intrinsic Image Decomposition using Physics-based Cues and CNNs, Accepted in Computer Vision and Image Understanding (\textbf{CVIU}), 2022_
+* _Intrinsic Image Decomposition using Physics-based Cues and CNNs, Accepted in Computer Vision and Image Understanding **(CVIU)**, 2022_

-* _SIGNet: Intrinsic Image Decomposition by a Semantic and Invariant Gradient Driven Network for Indoor Scenes, Accepted in European Conference of Computer Vision \textbf{(ECCV)} CV4Metaverse Workshop, 2022._
+* _SIGNet: Intrinsic Image Decomposition by a Semantic and Invariant Gradient Driven Network for Indoor Scenes, Accepted in European Conference of Computer Vision **(ECCV)** CV4Metaverse Workshop, 2022._

-* _ShadingNet: Image Intrinsics by Fine-Grained Shading Decomposition, Accepted in International Journal of Computer Vision \textbf{(IJCV)}, 2021.
+* _ShadingNet: Image Intrinsics by Fine-Grained Shading Decomposition, Accepted in International Journal of Computer Vision **(IJCV)**, 2021.
 (Extension of Master's Thesis.)_

-* _Generative Models for Multi-Illumination Color Constancy, Accepted in 3rd IEEE International Conference on Computer Vision \textbf{(ICCV)} Workshop on Physics Based Vision meets Deep Learning (PBDL), 2021._
+* _Generative Models for Multi-Illumination Color Constancy, Accepted in 3rd IEEE International Conference on Computer Vision **(ICCV)** Workshop on Physics Based Vision meets Deep Learning (PBDL), 2021._

-* _Eden: Multimodal synthetic dataset of enclosed garden scenes, Accepted in Winter Conference on Applications of Computer Vision \textbf{(WACV)}, 2021._
+* _Eden: Multimodal synthetic dataset of enclosed garden scenes, Accepted in Winter Conference on Applications of Computer Vision **(WACV)**, 2021._

 * _Novel View Synthesis from Single Images via Point Cloud Transformation.
-Accepted in British Machine Vision Conference \textbf{(BMVC)}, 2020._
+Accepted in British Machine Vision Conference **(BMVC)**, 2020._

 * _Color Constancy by GANs: An Experimental Survey.
 Preprint available on arXiv._

 * _Joint Learning of Intrinsic Images and Semantic Segmentation.
-Accepted in European Conference on Computer Vision \textbf{(ECCV)} 2018._
+Accepted in European Conference on Computer Vision **(ECCV)** 2018._

 * _A Real-Time Face Motion Based Approach towards Modelling Socially Assistive Wireless Robot Control with Voice Recognition, published in the International Journal of Advanced Computer Science and Applications (IJACSA), 6(10), 2015._